software-mansion/react-native-gesture-handler/docs/docs/components/touchables.md

 ---

 :::warning
-Touchables will be removed in Gesture Handler 4.
+Touchables will be removed in the future version of Gesture Handler.
 :::

 Gesture Handler library provides an implementation of RN's touchable components that are based on [native buttons](buttons.mdx) and does not rely on JS responder system utilized by RN.
 Our touchable implementation follows the same API and aims to be a drop-in replacement for touchables available in React Native.